All photography provided by Jared Chambers

 Let food be thy medicine and let thy medicine be food.

 At Fusion Integrative Health & Wellness, we see each person as a whole individual.
 Our Registered Dietitian Nutritionists (RDNs) believe in providing each client with a holistic program based upon their unique needs.
 We educate and support our clients through a step by step process that encourages gradual realistic changes to promote long lasting lifestyle change.
 Fusion's integrative, functional, and personalized approach to wellness through nutrition, health, and healing is based upon both the Integrative Medicine and the Integrative and Functional Medical Nutrition Therapy Models.
+New patients will complete a Functional Medicine Analysis which will provide us the necessary information to create a customized treatment plan for you.
 This whole person model to wellness advocates using "food as medicine".
 Plans for the use of whole food therapies, functional foods, and dietary supplements are based upon the needs of the individual.
 Fusion's whole person approach may also include recommendations for mind-body modalities in one's personalized wellness program.

 All services are provided by a Registered Dietitian Nutritionist with advanced training in Integrative Health and Wellness.